 —Connor Diemand-Yauman, Co-CEO, Merit America

-Andrew frequently represents Fortune 500 and emerging growth companies in structuring and negotiating a wide range of commercial agreements, particularly involving software licensing and development, hardware manufacturing and distribution, international business process outsourcing, intellectual property licensing, employee benefits, and M&A transition services.
-This often includes advising major financial institutions, technology companies, and other household name brands on their most significant commercial contracts, as well as helping startups secure transformational relationships with their most strategic enterprise customers.
-Andrew’s technology transactions experience spans a broad range of emerging technologies including online lending platforms, mobile payments, big data analytics, blockchain and virtual currencies, cloud-based services, augmented reality, and e-commerce solutions.
-Andrew compliments his transactional practice with over a decade of experience with financial services regulations, with particular knowledge of issues pertaining to lending, consumer reporting, and data licensing.
-Andrew is also active in the firm’s recruiting efforts and in mentoring junior associates.
+Andrew represents Fortune 500 and emerging growth companies in structuring and negotiating a wide range of commercial agreements, particularly involving software licensing and development, deployment of artificial intelligence (AI) solutions, information technology and business process outsourcing (ITO and BPO), hardware manufacturing and distribution, intellectual property licensing, financial technology (fintech) partnership and banking-as-a-service (BaaS) agreements, and other strategic commercial relationships.
+This often involves advising major financial institutions, technology companies, and other household name brands on their most significant commercial agreements, as well as helping startups secure transformational relationships with their most strategic enterprise customers.
+Andrew’s technology transactions experience spans a broad range of technologies, including software-as-a-service (SaaS), cloud-based solutions, AI, quantum computing, augmented reality, e-commerce platforms, and various fintech-enabled lending platforms.
+Andrew compliments his transactional practice with over a decade of experience with financial services, with particular knowledge pertaining to lending and consumer reporting.
+Andrew is also active in the firm’s recruiting efforts and is the Talent Development partner for the Global Sourcing & Technology Transactions practice.

 Representative Experience

-• Assisted the Nielsen Company in negotiating and restating a $2 Billion+ series of global outsourcing transactions with Tata Consulting Services that spanned 100 countries.
+• Assisted the Nielsen Company in negotiating and restating a $2 billion plus series of global outsourcing transactions with Tata Consulting Services that spanned 100 countries.

 • Represented a global financial institution in negotiating and documenting a series of strategic technology licensing and services agreements in connection with the launch of its online deposits and lending platform.